Color and typography have long been considered the two most important elements in good design.

 While an entertainment company might want to focus on something more energetic and dynamic:

 These are our top three recommendations for building a basic understanding around the importance of color.
-This article also provides some do’s and don’ts, which may further illustrate just how entrenched color is in the full branding experience.

 Useful Color Theory Terms